Is Online Therapy Effective? Learn How Online CBT & Online EMDR Work

 If you have no moments between your scheduled therapy session and the next meeting.
 It’s helpful to build in at least a 30-minute buffer (for example, booking a session before a lunch break).
 If you were seeing a therapist in person, the travel time home allows some decompression time.
 Something similar can be beneficial to build in if seeing your therapist online.

-Quick FAQs About Online Therapy
+TL:DR - Quick FAQs About Online Therapy

-Does online therapy work as well as in-person?
 Yes.
 Multiple studies and meta-analyses have found that outcomes and therapeutic connection in video-based therapy are comparable to face-to-face work.

-Is it recognised by UK professional bodies?
 Yes.
 NHS England supports remote consultations, and both NICE and the British Psychological Society (BPS) include online therapy within their recommended and ethical frameworks.

-Can EMDR be done online?
 Yes.
 Many EMDR practitioners (including our team) are trained to deliver EMDR safely online using online bilateral-stimulation tools or teaching a tapping technique.
 We also consider safe stabilisation techniques that you can use at home.
 Read this blog Will EMDR Be Right For Me to learn more.

-What do I need for a session?
 Just a private space, a stable internet connection, and ideally a pair of headphones.
 We’ll send you a secure link and talk you through what to expect before your first session.

 How to Get Started with Safe Online Therapy